Against the Labor Law and its World

 Since the 1970s, there has been an increasingly acute subsumption of human faculties and the social sphere under capital; an intensification and extension of the employment of subjects and capitalist valorization of the social in relation to what has been seen in prior periods.
 The French movement thus quickly and correctly understood that the labor law was not the sole problem – that is was the world of which the labor law was the visible manifestation that needed to be criticized and changed.
 “Against the Labor Law and its World” is a slogan and political watchword that perfectly synthesizes the stakes not only of this mobilization, but the broader historical conjuncture.

 The recent reforms of the workplace therefore constitute a rollback of the gains of the post-democratic development of our political systems.
 They aim to eliminate intermediary bodies, break social solidarities, and submit subjects to the logic of the market and competition: to set the individual and singular worker against the profit requirements of the transnational fringes of big capital.
 In this way exploitation and domination, or precarity and subjugation, are two sides of the same coin: the labor law and its world, with the state of emergency as one vivid extension.
-Again this state of things, last year a plurality of subjectivities expressed their discontent through different practices and through different political orientations and sensibilities: students, youth, the precarious, the unemployed, wage earners, etc., assembled in the streets and demonstrated on on numerous occasions over four months, blocking the universities [facs], schools, and workplaces, occupying spaces, going on strike, confronting the forces of order.
-The cortège de tête3 and the union rank and file [bases du syndicat] – despite all their differences in social composition and political perspective – together in Nuit Debout, managed to draw the main trade unions to their side, if for a moment.
+Last year, a plurality of subjectivities expressed their discontent against this state of things, through different practices and through different political orientations and sensibilities: students, youth, the precarious, the unemployed, wage earners, etc., assembled in the streets and demonstrated on on numerous occasions over four months, blocking the universities [facs], schools, and workplaces, occupying spaces, going on strike, confronting the forces of order.
+The cortège de tête 3 and the union rank and file [bases du syndicat] – despite all their differences in social composition and political perspective – together in Nuit Debout, managed to draw the main trade unions to their side, if for a moment.
 The unions were pushed to take positions they would not have necessarily taken from the start, but ultimately did, or else they would likely be outpaced by the dynamic of social events.
 These actors thus had a strong influence – a positive influence – on union leaders.
-Of course, this is not the only criterion for measuring what the cortège de tête, Nuit Debout, and the union rank and file did.4 One of the best qualities we possessed, however, was the following: the capacity to determine the character of the protest.
+Of course, this is not the only criterion for measuring what the cortège de tête, Nuit Debout, and the union rank and file did.
+4 One of the best qualities we possessed, however, was the following: the capacity to determine the character of the protest.
 This is a crucial point of emphasis for any retrospective reflection.

 One Year Later